hoangsonww/BadminVerse-Property-Booker/README.md

 **Project Overview**

-BadminVerse is a user-friendly web platform designed to simplify the process of finding and booking badminton and basketball courts across Vietnam.
+BadminVerse is a simple, lightweight, and user-friendly web platform designed to simplify the process of finding and booking badminton and basketball courts across Vietnam.
 The platform features a visually appealing design, easy navigation, and convenient booking functionality.

 **Key Features**